Edit

 1. Select the Add or remove columns icon next to the Search box.

-2. Select or clear columns you wish to display or hide.
+2. Select or clear columns you want to display or hide.

 Search the inventory

 Quickly search for keywords across all entries currently loaded in the inventory table.
-The Search box is designed to help you find specific resources fast.
+Use the Search box to help you find specific resources fast.

 Note